cmengca23/cmengca23.github.io/README.md

 <p>
 </p><h2>Publications and preprints</h2>

+11.Hilbert-Kunz multiplicity of quadrics decreases. <a href="https://arxiv.org/abs/2606.04346">Arxiv</a>
+<p></p>

-10.Limit representation theory on some classes of representations of abelian groups. <a href="https://arxiv.org/abs/2603.11592">Arxiv</a>
+10.Asymptotic behavior of modular representations over abelian p-groups. <a href="https://arxiv.org/abs/2603.11592">Arxiv</a>
 <p></p>

 9.Finiteness and infiniteness of gradings of Noetherian rings. <a href="https://arxiv.org/abs/2508.01628">Arxiv</a>